algo-mart/kibou-registry/DOCUMENTATION.md

 ### Attendance Recording
 - **As an admin, I want to record attendance for each meeting day** to track participant presence.
   - Acceptance Criteria:
-    - List of participants with attendance marking.
+    - List of user with attendance marking.
     - Attendance data saved with date and ID.

 ### Daily Payments Management
-- **As an admin, I want to enter the total amount paid to participants every meeting day** for accurate financial records.
+- **As an admin, I want to enter the total amount paid to user every meeting day** for accurate financial records.
   - Acceptance Criteria:
     - Form to enter total daily payments.
     - Validation and confirmation of recorded payments.